stephennmiller/EAS4300/Homework 8/HW8_Q2/README.md

 ## Customization

 You can adjust several parameters in the script:

 - **Engine and Flight Conditions:**
   - Modify ambient conditions:
     - Temperature: $T_a$
     - Pressure: $P_a$
     - Mach number: $M_f$
     - Turbine inlet temperature: $T_{04_{\text{max}}}$
+  - (Add a blank line for separation)

 - **Pressure Ratio Ranges:**
   - Change the range and resolution of:
     - Fan pressure ratio: $r_f$
     - Compressor pressure ratio: $r_c$
   - Adjust the vectors `rfVec` and `rcVec`.
+  - (Add a blank line for separation)

 - **Efficiency Parameters:**
-  Update the efficiency values (e.g., diffuser, compressor, turbine) as needed.
+  - Update efficiency values (e.g., diffuser, compressor, turbine) as needed.

 ## Acknowledgments